unlucio/DynGD/README.md

 DynGD takes 4 environment variable:

 - DOMAIN: your domain name. ex: `example.com`
-- DOMAIN_NAMES: comma separated list of subdomains you with to associate with your IP. ex: `home, vpn, private`
+- DOMAIN_NAMES: comma separated list of subdomains you wish to associate with your IP. ex: `home, vpn, private`
 - GD_SECRET and GD_KEY: API access credentials you can generate at [https://developer.godaddy.com/keys](https://developer.godaddy.com/keys)

 This will associate `home.example.com`, `vpn.example.com`, `private.example.com` with your conenction IP